House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Kings County 28-inch crosscut

-We also noticed that it’s great at cutting wet wood, which some other crosscut saws have trouble with.
+We also noticed it’s great at cutting wet wood, which some other crosscut saws have trouble with.
 While green cuts can take a while, this saw nonetheless gets the job done.
 In fact, we haven’t yet found a material it balks at.

 Pros